developertcp/image_list_demo/README.md

 ## Getting Started

-This project is a starting point for a Flutter application and running with GitHub..
+This project is a starting point for a Flutter application and running with GitHub...

 A few resources to get you started if this is your first Flutter project: